AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 * :doc:`Components<components>`: Concepts for building a Covalent workflow.

 * :doc:`Workflow<workflow>`: How to execute a Covalent workflow, track its progress and see the results.

+* :doc:`File Transferw<filetransferw>`: How to transfer files from and to remote or local filesystems.